MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/form.md

   name:  |
     If multiple forms are present (Ex: Search, Sign in, Newsletter subscription), the form must have a name
   role:  |
-    It is discoverable with screenreader shortcuts as a form landmark along with its name
+    It is discoverable with screen reader shortcuts as a form landmark along with its name
   mode:  |
-    the screenreader switch from browse shortcuts to forms shortcuts
+    the screen reader switch from browse shortcuts to forms shortcuts

 gherkin-keyboard:
   - when:  |